🧬

 How much grooming does the long-haired variety require?

-They require brushing at least 3-4 times a week to manage shedding and prevent tangles in their dense coat.
+They require regular brushing at least three times a week to prevent matting and manage heavy shedding.

 Are they prone to health issues?

-Yes, like many giant breeds, they are susceptible to hip and elbow dysplasia, as well as bloat.
+Yes, like many giant breeds, they are susceptible to hip dysplasia, elbow dysplasia, and bloat.

 They are excellent watchdogs due to their size and deep bark, but they are generally too friendly to be aggressive guard dogs.